• Skip to main content

 Tina Rosenberg with a thoughtful op-ed in the NYT on the influence people around us have on our decisions, even, oddly, when they are imaginary.
 Bad behavior is usually more visible than good.
 It’s …

-I love this excerpt from Quiet: The Power of Introverts in a World That Can’t Stop Talking on Warren Buffett: Warren Buffett, the legendary investor and one of the wealthiest men in the world, …
+I love this excerpt from Quiet: The Power of Introverts in a World That Can’t Stop Talking on Warren Buffett and temperament.
+Buffett is known for thinking carefully when those around him are …

 A lot of wisdom in this excerpt from Mobs, Messiahs, and Markets: Surviving the Public Spectacle in Finance and Politics: … if there is one thing we know about the sentiments of crowds, it is …